dekuNukem/FAP80/README.md

 * Basic print functionalities in C and assembly.

 ### In Progress

+* Add more stuff to this repo
 * Write an IRC client for FAP80
-* Add more stuff to this repo

 ### Planned

 * A new memory board with CPLD controller and 32MB flash memory for both ROM and RAM

+## Acknowledgements

+* This project is heavily inspired from [Quinn Dunki’s Veronica computer](http://quinndunki.com/blondihacks/?p=680), a 6502-based retro computer.

+* FAP stands for FPGA Assisted Processor, inspired from Steve Ciarcia's 1981 book *Build Your Own Z80 Computer*, in which he called his computer ZAP, short for Z80 Application Processor.